microsoft/azure_arc/README.md

 #### Azure

-Azure Arc connected machine agent cannot be deployed on Azure VMs as they are already part of Azure Resource Manager.
-However, for demo purposes, you can use Azure VMs to host an Azure VM and onboard it to Azure Arc.
-This will allow you to simulate "on-premises" servers on Azure VMs.
+The following guides in this section will walk you through how to project an Azure VM as an Azure Arc enabled server.
+These guides, using Azure VM as the targeted Azure Arc server are designed **for demo and testing purposes ONLY and are not supported.**

+In each guide, you find a detailed, technical explanation of the mechanism and why it is not expected to project an  Azure VM as an Azure Arc enabled server.

 * [Deploy an Ubuntu Azure VM and connect it to Azure Arc using ARM](azure_arc_servers_jumpstart/docs/azure_arm_windows.md)